Mark A. Wallace

 President and Chief Executive Officer

 Mark A. Wallace was appointed president and chief executive officer of Texas Children’s Hospital in 1989 at the age of 36.
-Under his leadership, Texas Children’s has grown into one of the nation’s largest and most comprehensive pediatric and women’s health care organizations, recording nearly 4.3 million patient encounters annually and achieving international recognition as a referral center.
-U.S. News & World Report consistently ranks Texas Children’s Hospital in the top five among all children’s hospitals in the nation.
+Under his leadership, Texas Children’s has grown into one of the nation’s largest and most comprehensive pediatric and women’s health care organizations, recording nearly 4.9 million patient encounters annually and achieving international recognition as a referral center.
+U.S. News & World Report consistently ranks Texas Children’s Hospital in the top four among all children’s hospitals in the nation.

 During Mr. Wallace’s 30-year tenure, he led Texas Children's successful completion of numerous capital and expansion projects that resulted in the addition of over 5 million square-feet of space to its Texas Medical Center campus, along with two community hospitals—Texas Children’s Hospital West Campus and Texas Children’s Hospital The Woodlands—representing a significant investment in the future of pediatric health care.